 MARYLAND'S CHARLES TOWN, 1742 AND BEYOND, A PICTURAL TOUR OF ITS HISTORY

-Gerard William Wittstadt, Jr., Esquire (c)2017
+Gerard William Wittstadt, Jr., Esquire (c)2023

 To my children, Will, Taylor, Benjamin and Andrew

 As an undergraduate, I was a history major.
 Specifically, I enjoyed Maryland history.
-When I attended law school in South Dakota, many of my classmates grew tired of my constant reference to Maryland’s history in my explanation of legal theories during and after class.
+When I attended law school in South Dakota, many of my classmates grew tired of my constant references to Maryland’s history in my explanation of legal theories during and after class.
 The same held true while on active duty in the United States Navy, Judge Advocate General Corps.
-I was often accused of being somewhat conceded when it came to my Maryland roots.
+I was often accused of being somewhat conceited when it came to my Maryland roots.
 Oh well.

-I would also like to thank Allen W. Purner, Sr., who was the first person I contacted with the idea of putting this book together.
-When I called Mr. Purner he immediately invited me into his home, opened his books and records and provided me with unparalleled support throughout this project.
+I would also like to thank Allen W. Purner Sr., who was the first person I contacted with the idea of putting this book together.
+When I called Mr. Purner he immediately invited me into his home, opened his books and records, and provided me with unparalleled support throughout this project.
 I would also like to thank J. Edgar McMullen and J. Cranford Henry for allowing me to reproduce their families’ photographs and for their keen sense of history.
-Thanks also to Colonial Charlestown, Inc.; to Rebecca Phillips, Darlene McCall and Ruth Patchell Wright.
+Thanks also to Colonial Charlestown, Inc.; to Rebecca Phillips, Darlene McCall, and Ruth Patchell Wright.